Sergey Beseda: Sanctions

-Fall from power and Lefortovo Prison (2022)
+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

+Reports of arrest

 Amid President Putin's discontent with intelligence failures over the invasion of Ukraine which began on 24 February 2022, on 11 March investigative journalist Andrei Soldatov reported that Beseda and his deputy Anatoly Bolyukh were under house arrest.

 As of 18 March, the Russian embassy had not responded to requests for comment on the report, but a U.S. official interviewed by The Wall Street Journal described the arrest report as "credible".

 On 11 April, The Times of London reported that Beseda had been transferred to the infamous Lefortovo Prison, scene of mass executions during Stalin's purges.
-Soldatov speculated that Russian authorities may have suspected Beseda of having passed information to the CIA, amid reports afoot that Putin had purged 150 FSB careerists.
+Soldatov speculated that Russian authorities suspected Beseda of having passed information to the CIA, amid reports afoot that Putin had purged 150 FSB careerists.

 On 19 August, however, The Washington Post said that U.S. and other intelligence communities doubted that Beseda had been demoted or imprisoned, quoting "a senior US official" as saying, "We have pretty good reason to believe that he’s still in the job."

+In January 2023, he was seen in Moscow at a public event, and is believed to have been likely released from house arrest.

+On 11 October 2023, according to the message of the head of the State Government Kyrylo Budanov, "Beseda continues to perform his official duties."

+Prisoner exchange

+Prior to June 2024, Sergey Beseda headed the Russian side of the negotiations that later led to the 2024 Ankara prisoner exchange; however, in June 2024, Vladimir Putin replaced Beseda with Aleksey Komkov.
+The Vice President of Germany's BND Philipp Wolff also joined the negotiations at this time.

+Delegations for peace talks

+On 24 March 2025, Beseda, along with Senator Grigory Karasin headed the experts delegation from Russia at negotiations with the United States in Riyadh.

 Family

-Beseda has two sons, Anton and Aleksey.
+Beseda has three sons, Anton, Aleksey, and Aleksandr.